krayoola/middle-earth/README.md

 2,3,5,7,11,13,17
 ```

-_NOTE: response should be compressed with `GZip`, However Curl is not showing it, However its in demo below._
+_NOTE: response should be compressed with `GZip`, Curl is not showing it, However its shown on the demo below._

 ### How to run Gondor